mgeiselbrechtinger/vimkeybindings/README.md

 ## Supported Commands

 * h     : scroll left
 * j     : scroll down
 * k     : scroll up
 * l     : scroll right
 * gg    : go to the top of the page
 * GG    : go to the bottom of the page
 * gt    : go to the next tab
 * gT    : go to the previous tab
-* {n}gt : go to the nth tab
+* {n}gt : go to the n-th tab
+* :Fi   : open new tab at position n+1

 Commands can be repeated as in vim.
 Example: 50j will scroll down 50 lines.
-Also inputs can be aborted using the escape key (or any other non command key).
+Also inputs can be aborted using the escape key (or any other non-command key).

 ## Credits